California to stop buying GM, Toyota and Fiat Chrysler vehicles over emissions fight

 The automakers declined or did not immediately comment on California’s announced ban on purchases of their vehicles.

 Starting in January, the state will only buy from automakers that recognize California’s legal authority to set emissions standards.
-Those automakers include Ford Motor Co, Honda Motor Co, BMW AG and Volkswagen AG (VOWG_p.DE), which struck a deal with California in July to follow revised state vehicle emissions standards.
+Those automakers include Ford Motor Co (F.N), Honda Motor Co (7267.T), BMW AG (BMWG.DE) and Volkswagen AG (VOWG_p.DE), which struck a deal with California in July to follow revised state vehicle emissions standards.

 “Car makers that have chosen to be on the wrong side of history will be on the losing end of California’s buying power,” California Governor Gavin Newsom said in a statement.